otaciliolacerda/auto-config-js/README.md

 config["my-app-name"]
 ```

+⚠️ Although Javascript and YAML are case sensitive and accept properties with same name but different case in the same object (e.g. `variable`/`VARiable`, this lib will through an error in such cases.
+This constraint has the goal to improve the configuration readability and to make it possible the override of such properties by system variables.

 #### Name Convention

 Each configuration file in `auto-config-js` is called a profile configuration.
 Because of that, configuration files are named using the following convention: